6.4 Range of Motion and Restorative Programs

 Key Takeaways

-• Range of motion exercises help maintain joint movement, circulation, comfort, and function when performed gently and according to the care plan.
+• Range-of-motion (ROM) exercises maintain joint movement, circulation, comfort, and function when performed slowly and gently and only to the point of mild resistance -- never through pain.

-• Passive range of motion means the aide moves the joint for the resident; active range of motion means the resident moves the joint independently.
+• Passive ROM means the aide moves the joint for the resident; active ROM means the resident moves it independently; active-assistive means they share the movement.

-• Restorative programs are planned, supervised efforts to help residents maintain or regain abilities such as walking, eating, dressing, toileting, or using splints.
+• Restorative programs are planned, supervised efforts to maintain or regain abilities such as walking, eating, dressing, or toileting; the aide carries them out as trained, documents honestly, and reports pain, swelling, or refusal.

 Restorative Care Keeps Abilities in Use

 Restorative care focuses on maintaining or improving the resident's highest practical level of function.
-It is not only exercise.
-It may include walking programs, range of motion, transfer practice, splint or brace routines, self-feeding support, grooming practice, toileting schedules, bed mobility, wheelchair mobility, or communication routines.
-The common idea is use what the resident can do, safely and consistently.
+It is more than exercise: it may include walking programs, range of motion, transfer practice, splint or brace routines, self-feeding support, grooming practice, bowel and bladder/toileting schedules, bed mobility, wheelchair mobility, or communication routines.
+The common idea is to use what the resident can still do, safely and consistently.
+Without it, joints stiffen into permanent contractures and muscles waste (atrophy) within days of disuse.

-Range of motion, often called ROM, means moving a joint through its available movement.
+Range of motion (ROM) means moving a joint through its available movement.
 Active ROM means the resident moves the joint without help.
 Active-assistive ROM means the resident helps while the aide supports part of the movement.
-Passive ROM means the aide moves the joint for the resident.
-Passive ROM appears on official clinical skills lists, so the CNA candidate must understand safety, privacy, communication, and gentle technique.
+Passive ROM means the aide moves the joint for the resident, used when the resident cannot move it independently (for example, a paralyzed or comatose limb).
+Passive ROM of the shoulder and of the knee and ankle are on the Texas clinical skills list, so the candidate must master support, slow technique, privacy, and communication.

 ROM Safety Guide